redis/redis-doc/docs/manual/keyspace-notifications.md

-    x     Expired events (events generated every time a key expires) e     Evicted events (events generated when a key is evicted for maxmemory) m     Key miss events (events generated when a key that doesn't exist is accessed) A     Alias for "g$lshztxed", so that the "AKE" string means all the events except "m".
+    x     Expired events (events generated every time a key expires) e     Evicted events (events generated when a key is evicted for maxmemory) m     Key miss events (events generated when a key that doesn't exist is accessed) n     New key events (Note: not included in the 'A' class) A     Alias for "g$lshztxed", so that the "AKE" string means all the events except "m".

 At least `K` or `E` should be present in the string, otherwise no event